comit-network/comit.network/docs/tutorials/write-your-first-comit-app/03-1-maker-creates-order.md

 This section of the tutorial focuses on the maker side.

-In this section we use the comit-js-sdk's [MakerNegotiator](../comit-sdk/classes/_negotiation_maker_negotiator_.httpservice.md) to create an HTTP API for publishing orders.
+In this section we use the comit-js-sdk negotiation classes to create an simple HTTP order service where the maker can publish orders.
 This tutorial does not tackle the problem of "finding a trading partner".

-## Initialising the MakerNegotiator
+## Creating a simple HTTP order service

 We start with the maker again (in `maker.ts`).
 For the maker we use the `MakerNegotiator` class of the comit-sdk to create a simple order HTTP-server using nodejs-express.